Migrate your MySQL database to Azure Database for MySQL - Flexible Server using dump and restore

-Create an empty database on the target Azure Database for MySQL server where you want to migrate the data.
+Create an empty database on the target Azure Database for MySQL flexible server instance where you want to migrate the data.
 Use a tool such as MySQL Workbench or mysql.exe to create the database.
 The database can have the same name as the database that is contained the dumped data or you can create a database with a different name.

 Add the connection information into your MySQL Workbench.